xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 If you have some reason to do this manually or debug why these steps aren't working, here's what's going on under the hood:

 1. `Flutter.framework` (the Engine library) is getting embedded into your app for you.
 This has to match up with the release type
-(debug/profile/release) as well as the architecture for your app (arm*, i386, x86_64, etc.).
+(debug/profile/release) as well as the architecture for your app (arm*, x86_64, etc.).
 CocoaPods pulls this in as a vendored framework and makes sure it gets embedded into your native app.
 2. `App.framework` (your Flutter application binary) is embedded into your app.
 CocoaPods also pulls this in as a vendored framework and makes sure it gets embedded into your native app.
 3. Any plugins are added as CocoaPod pods.
 In theory, it should be possible to manually merge those in as well, but those instructions vary on the pod dependencies of each plugin.
-4. A build script is added to the Podfile targets that call `install_all_flutter_pods` to ensure that the binaries you build stay up to date with the Dart code that's actually in the folder.
+4. A build script is added to the Podfile targets to ensure that the binaries you build stay up to date with the Dart code that's actually in the folder.
 It also uses your Xcode build configuration (Debug, Profile, Release) to embed the matching release type of `Flutter.framework` and `App.framework`.